dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Stuck on EndRandomSeed
 * Can't see macOS partitions
 * Black screen after picker
+* Stuck on `OC: OcAppleGenericInput... - Success`
 * Stuck on `OCB: OcScanForBootEntries failure - Not Found`
 * Stuck on `OCABC: Memory pool allocation failure - Not Found`
+* Stuck on `OCS: No schema for DSDT, KernelAndKextPatch, RtVariable, SMBIOS, SystemParameters...`
 * Stuck on `OC: Driver XXX.efi at 0 cannot be found`
 * Stuck on `Buffer Too Small`
 * Stuck on `Plist only kext has CFBundleExecutable key`